sak007/Object-Oriented-Design-and-Development-Principles/DesignPrinciples.md

 ### Proxy
+ - **Proxies can be used to invoke remotely located services.**
+ - **Both Decorator and Proxy patterns use composition and delegate the execution to the subject.
+Decorator can modify the behavior of some subject methods as well.**
+ - **The Proxy pattern provides control of an object by providing a placeholder for it.**
  - You want to take some run-time measurements on your system.
 Each time a method is called, you want to record the parameters and the return address, and the clock time.
 Before your method returns, you want to again record the clock time, so you can determine how long it took the method to execute.
 Rather than doing this by instrumenting the run-time system, you want to transform the source program so that instead of calling method x directly, the caller calls a "wrapper" for x that logs all of this information (parameters, return address, time).
 Then the "wrapper" calls the original method x.
 After the original method returns, the wrapper calculates the time spent in the method, and then returns back to the caller of the original method.
  - The Java Remote Method Invocation (RMI) system allows an object running in one Java virtual machine to invoke methods on an object running in another Java virtual machine.
  - An Internet filter for a school accepts requests to visit Web pages.
 Unless it is determined that the pages contain inappropriate content, the requested URL is sent on to the school’s ISP.